Aerial Lift Safety Checklist

 Aerial lifts are commonly used during construction projects, and they allow workers to safely perform many jobs above the ground.
 Yet, aerial lifts are also a leading cause of construction accidents in the United States, according to The Center for Construction Research and Training.
 This is why all job sites need a boom lift safety checklist.

-What Is a Boom Lift Safety Checklist?
+What Is an Aerial Lift Safety Checklist?

 What Is Included in an Aerial Work Platform Inspection Checklist?